lena-raedler/WaifuChamber/exercises/ex08/task3/README.md

 This command was taken from one of the ImageMagic URLs provided below in the Resource chapter.

+The only relevant files for this exercise are "main.cpp", "picture.ppm" (original image) and "picture3.ppm" (transformed image).
+All other files were just used to test the functionality of ImageMagick (Magick++) and boost spirit.

 #### Resources
 We used the example code provided in the boost spirit documentation as the basis for our code: